 Risk Management Framework

-The University’s Risk Management Framework connects the University’s governance structure and the management structure so that the two work together to provide a combined commitment, set of expectations, and organisational and personal accountabilities and responsibilities.
+The University’s Risk Management Framework connects the University’s governance structure and the management structure so that the two work together to provide a joint commitment, set of expectations, and organisational and personal accountabilities and responsibilities.
+The Framework defines risk operating model, appetite, responsibilities, methodology, and monitoring and reporting obligations for the University of Adelaide and all its operations and entities.

 Risk appetite is the amount of risk the University is willing to accept or retain in order to achieve its objectives.
 It is a series of statements that describes the University’s approach to assess and eventually to pursue risk, retain risk, take risk or turn away from risk, setting out what the Senior Executive consider to be acceptable risk-taking.
 Risk appetite statements are usually aligned to categories of risk, such as financial, people or reputation risks.
 The statements are calibrated in accordance with the entity’s internal and external context.